Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: A Case Study of Bern, Switzerland

+\paragraph{Disease parameters} As described in Section \ref{ssec:epidemiological-model}, we fix the parameters for disease progression after exposure based on recent estimates of the COVID-19 literature.
+The values we use are summarized in Table~\ref{tab:parameters} of the appendix.
+We set mortality and hospitalization rates per age group using COVID-19 case data of the county-level administrative region \cite{covid-data-switzerland} and previous studies~\cite{ferguson2020impact}.

-To abstract away from testing criteria implemented in different regions, we assume that only true symptomatic individuals are registered for testing unless noted otherwise, and that the testing queue follows the first-in-first-out principle.
-We set the reporting delay $\Delta_{\text{test}}$ to $48$ hours, accounting for both the delay in self-reporting and the testing procedure, and set the daily testing rate $\lambda_{\text{test}}(t)$ to the inverse of the maximum daily increase in positive cases in the \sars data of the region.
-Moreover, we assume tests have perfect accuracy and positively tested individuals stop visiting sites and isolate themselves from their household.
+\paragraph{Testing} To abstract away from testing criteria implemented in different regions, we assume that only true symptomatic individuals are registered for testing and that tests have perfect accuracy.
+We set the reporting delay $\Delta_{\text{test}}$ to 30 minutes, accounting for the now frequently available\footnote{During parameter estimation, $\Delta_{\text{test}}$ is set to 48 hours to account for the test delay early in the pandemic.} rapid tests~\cite{rapid-tests}, and assume that there is sufficient capacity to test all selected individuals.
+Moreover, positively tested individuals and their household members are quarantined for 14 days in isolation from each other.